elsiedown/sei-project-4-he/README.md

 **Front-End**

 * Happy with the back-end, and having tested all requests were working using Insomnia, we moved onto building the front-end using a React framework.
 Happy to work individually on different tasks on the front-end, I was responsible for both the main index page (& map) and the profile page.
-* I enjoyed the styling of the index page - using flexbox and flex-wrap, I feel the finished look is slick and professional.
+* I enjoyed styling the index page -  where I used flexbox for the grid of properties.
+I feel the finished look is slick and professional.
+I decided to add a secondary nav bar on the index pages - in order to add the tabular option between map and list view as well as add in a search bar.
-* I decided to add a secondary nav bar on the index pages - in order to add the tabular option between map and list view as well as add in a search bar.
-For the search bar, I created a function where the user can search the list of properties by City, Country or continent:
+* For the search bar, I created a function where the user can search the list of properties by City, Country or continent:

 ```
   const filterProperties = (event) => {